milonmaze/privacy-terms-observatory/www.facebook.com/privacy/explanation.md

 To provide, personalize and improve our Products
 We use information we have to provide and improve our Products.
 This includes:
-Seeing if our Products are working correctly, such as troubleshooting, and fixing it when it’s not working Personalizing features, content and recommendations, such as your Facebook Feed, Instagram Feed, AI at Meta, Stories and ads.
+Seeing if our Products are working correctly, such as troubleshooting, and fixing it when it’s not working Personalizing features, content and recommendations, such as your Facebook Feed, Instagram Feed, Meta AI, Stories and ads.
 We use information with special protections you choose to provide for these purposes, but not to show you ads.
 Read more about how we use information to provide, personalize and improve our Products:
 How we show ads and other sponsored or commercial content How we use information to improve Meta Products
-How we use location-related information
+How we use information to personalize our features that are part of AI at Meta How we use location-related information
 To promote safety, security and integrity
 We use information we collect to help protect people from harm and provide safe, secure Products.